42Crunch/api-security-audit-action-freemium/README.md

 Converts the audit raw JSON format to SARIF and saves the results into a specified file.
 If not present, the SARIF report is not generated.

-### `export-as-pdf`

-Exports a summary of the audit reports as PDF.

-If not present, the PDF report is not generated.

 ## Examples

 ### Single step example